fru-io/docs-live/docs/welcome.md

 - Is it a convenient process?
 - Is it speedy?
 - Is the CLI easy to use?
-- Was the workflow more simple to get a site up and running on the platform?
+- Was the workflow simple to get a site up and running on the platform?
 - What was the most challenging aspect of the platform?
+- What would you like to see next?

 ## But before we begin...